mit-orcd/rocky8-testing-2023/Quickstart/README.md

  * a new operating system, Rocky 8 Linux, and updated software stack ( https://rockylinux.org ).
  * new processors from AMD and GPUs from NVidia.
  * a new zone in the MGHPCC data center ( https://www.mghpcc.org ).

+ For anyone using nodes with Rocky Linux the environment is slightly different.
+Regular Slurm commands, accounts and file systems are as before, but there is a new tree of modules software and new Rocky Linux login nodes.
+The new Rocky Linux modules tree is active by default when engaging is accessed through Rocky Linux login nodes.

 ## Login